 Maintaining a home

 Floods can be dangerous and damaging.
-Being prepared, and knowing what to do afterwards, is essential to a straightforward recovery.
+But being prepared and knowing what to do afterwards can help make the recovery more straightforward.

-Extreme weather events and natural disasters, such as floods, can be traumatising.
-If you’ve been affected, prioritise taking care of yourself and your loved ones.
-Suncorp Client Manager Shona Dallon stresses the importance of this.
-“Ensure you’re safe and that you have somewhere to stay, as temporary accommodation can run out quickly,” she said.
+Extreme weather events and natural disasters, such as floods, can be distressing.
+If you’ve been affected, prioritise taking care of yourself and your loved ones – physically, mentally, and emotionally.
+Melissa stresses the importance of this.

 If you need a little extra support, take a look at our list of financial and mental healthcare support services.